Step 1: Introduction to Gemology

 You have to look directly on to the plane of color to distinguish the banding.
 Due to the cutting, you’ll only see the banding in one facet at a time.
 To see this takes a bit of practice, but it’s worth learning.

 Once you see the banding, check if it’s straight or curved.
 Any curvature you see will be subtle but significant, so look carefully.
 If the banding or striae is curved, the sapphire is a flame-fusion synthetic.
-(Straight banding can be due to natural or synthetic origin).
+(However, straight banding can be due to natural or synthetic origin).

 Advice For Beginners